-Adani bonds hit distressed levels after group calls off share sale
+Adani stocks slide up to 24%, bonds hit distressed levels after calling off share sale

 Bonds are considered distressed when their yields, which move inversely to prices, are at least 10 percentage points over those of comparable US Treasuries.

+Closer home, equities of the conglomerate continued to tank as its flagship stock Adani Enterprises shares fell by 23.82% on the Bombay Stock Exchange.
+Shares of other group stocks also fell significantly – Adani Ports (7.23%), Adani Power (4.98%), Adani Transmission (10%), Adani Green Energy (10%), Adani Total Gas (10%) and Adani Wilmar (5%) to Rs 421.45.

+This is the sixth consecutive trading session in which shares of the Adani Group continued to decline.

-Bonds of Adani Ports & Special Economic Zone Limited registered the biggest loss in global secondary trading on Wednesday as they plunged 20 cents on the dollar to 69.75 cents.
+Meanwhile, bonds of Adani Ports & Special Economic Zone Limited registered the biggest loss in global secondary trading on Wednesday as they plunged 20 cents on the dollar to 69.75 cents.
 Similarly, at least four other bonds of Adani Ports plunged to distressed levels by dropping to 69 cents or lower.

 Adani Green Energy’s bond fell more than 12 cents on the dollar to 66.75 cents in market trading.
 One bond of Adani Green declined 9 cents on the dollar but did not hit the distressed level.